pcraciunoiu/embrangler/_posts/2012-01-24-sowink-discontinued.markdown

 ## The good news

 The good news is that SoWink has been a success in its failure.
-Failing fast and clearly, rather than long and sluggishly = much better.
+Failing fast and clearly, rather than slow and uncertainly = much better.
 In startup life, a year flies by extremely quickly.
 Most of the successful companies that you know today have pivoted several times and failed for several years before becoming a huge success.

 I really do think that failing fast means learning fast.
 Which is not to say I am in favor of giving up.
 But, sometimes, it becomes clear that is the only option: everything seems to agree to it.
 A year was enough for us to understand that we're failing: it was slow enough to tell it's not going to work, but not too slow to have wasted months or years looking for something that wasn't there.